 Did you try this recipe?
 I'd love to hear what you think!
 Comment below or tag me on Instagram.Print

-Packed with warm flavors, this gluten free apple snack cake pairs perfectly with a hot cup of coffee and good conversation.
+Packed with warm flavors, this gluten free apple skillet cake pairs perfectly with a hot cup of coffee and good conversation.

 - 2 large eggs